buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 🧐 Test it
 ----------

 Whenever we change our contract, we want to change `run.js` to test the new functionality we added.
 That how we know it's working how we want!
 Here's what mines looks like now.
-I altered the script to test `wave` with a message on line 10 and line 13.

-I also call `getAllWaves` on line 16 and then print it out on line 17 to help me see if the waves were properly stored in the array!

 Here's my updated `run.js`.